2.1 assert.h

 Declaration:

-void assert(int
+void assert(intexpression);

 The assert macro allows diagnostic information to be written to the standard error file.

 If expression evaluates to 0 (false), then the expression, sourcecode filename, and line number are sent to the standard error, and then calls the abort function.
-If the identifier NDEBUG
+If the identifier NDEBUG (“no debug”) is defined with #define NDEBUG then the macro assert does nothing.

 Common error outputting is in the form: